Gordon Granger

-Gordon Granger (November 6, 1821 – January 10, 1876) was a career U.S. Army officer and a Union general during the American Civil War, where he distinguished himself at the Battle of Chickamauga.
+Gordon Granger (November 6, 1821 – January 10, 1876) was a career U.S. Army officer, and a Union general during the American Civil War, where he distinguished himself at the Battle of Chickamauga.

 Granger is best remembered for his part in the Battle of Chickamauga and the Battle of Chattanooga and for issuing General Order No. 3 on June 19, 1865, in Galveston, Texas, further informing residents of, and enforcing, Abraham Lincoln's Emancipation Proclamation which set all Confederate states' slaves free on January 1, 1863.
-June 19 is now commemorated by the federal holiday of Juneteenth.
+Since 2021, June 19 has been commemorated by the federal holiday of Juneteenth.

 Early life

 Pre-military life

 Granger was born in Joy, Wayne County, New York, in 1821 to Gaius Granger and Catherine Taylor being one of three children in his family.
-His mother died on April 17, 1825 one month after giving birth to a daughter.
+His mother died on April 17, 1825, one month after giving birth to a daughter.
 His father married again in November 1826 to Sara (Salley) Emery and the two would have 10 children.
 He spent his early years with his paternal grandparents (Elihu and Apema or Apama Granger) in Phelps, New York.
 While attending high school he developed health issues which carried on throughout his life He was a teacher in North Rose, New York prior to entering the United States Military Academy.